astropy/astropy-APEs/APE_finance.rst

     * experience contributing to and working with open source projects,
     * likelihood of long-term involvement with the Astropy community.

-It will likely depend on the particular activity as to whether there’s already a clear best candidate within the Astropy team, or if we must look for new people to get involved.
+It will likely depend on the particular activity as to whether there's already a clear best candidate within the Astropy team, or if we must look for new people to get involved.
 This decision should be taken in accordance with documented Project governance procedures.
 If the position is not filled from within the project, it should be publicly advertised to give a broader group of people a chance to apply for it.

 Compensating an appropriate amount
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Process
 +++++++